isabellavs/noEskom/README.md

 ## Backend server:

 A flask server serving this site was developed to run on the same network, in this specific case, the sever ran on Windows WSL and the web page on Windows 10.
-You can find the code for the server in the 'flaskEskom' repo.
+You can find the code and instructions for the server in the 'flaskEskom' repo.

 ## Running:

-This is not production proof yet, so dev mode is the only mode for now.
+This is not production proof, dev mode is the only mode for now.
 Get the IP of the host on which the server is running (flask server).
-Edit src/pages/index.astro and look for "DoTHIS" and replace the IP as instructed.
+Edit src/pages/index.astro and change 'xxx.xxx.xx.xxx' to the IP of the host on which the flask server runs.
 Save the file.

-On the command line in the noEskom directory:
+In the terminal, in the noEskom directory, run:
 ``
 npm run dev
 ``